narf9995/CARPS/README.md

 # Contents

 ## Premise
-With accessibility in mind; could a narrative-focused RPG be created using the established odds of street craps (results of 2d6 summed) & mixed interpretation of those results, while staying simple to read, understand, & run?
+With accessibility in mind; could a narrative-focused RPG with an OSR/Nu-SR design ethos be created using the established odds of street craps (2d6 summed), with complex interpretation of those results, while staying simple to read, understand, & run?

 ## Core Concepts